PivotBuddy

 Remember These Truths

 1. Boards are for decisions, not presentations.
-Send the packet 72 hours ahead; use meeting time for strategic debate.
+Send the packet 72 hours ahead; use meeting time for strategic debate and consequential decisions.

 2. Categorize decisions as Type 1 or Type 2.
-This clarifies authority and prevents over- or under-consultation.
+This clarifies authority and prevents both over-consultation and under-communication.

 3. Add independent directors as you scale.
-Domain expertise from operators is often more valuable than more investor seats.
+Domain expertise from operators is often more valuable than additional investor seats.

 5. Leverage the relationship.
-Your board has seen this movie before—extract their pattern recognition.
+Your board has seen this movie before--extract their pattern recognition through specific asks and genuine engagement.

 With governance structures in place, you need to prepare for the unexpected.
-In the final chapter, we'll explore War-Gaming & Resilience—stress-testing your business against Black Swan events and building the "always raising" mindset.
+In the final chapter, we will explore War-Gaming & Resilience--stress-testing your business against Black Swan events and building the "always raising" mindset that keeps you ready for whatever comes next.

 Start Free Today